quicwg/multipath/draft-ietf-quic-multipath.md

 The peers use the enable_multipath transport parameter during the handshake to negotiate the utilization of the multipath capabilities.
 The max_concurrent_paths transport parameter limits the maximum number of active paths that can be used during a connection.
+The active_connection_id_limit transport parameter limits the maximum number of active Connection IDs per path.
 A multipath QUIC connection is thus an established QUIC connection where the enable_multipath transport parameter has been successfully negotiated.